Guide to the Mount Tabor Neighborhood in Portland, Oregon

-- Topography Flat to hilly on east end of neighborhood.
+- Topography Flat to hilly on the east end of the neighborhood.
 Mature trees on properties.
 Parks are wooded.

-- Sidewalks and Streets The street pattern is grid with sidewalks for walking.
+- Sidewalks and Streets The street pattern is a grid with sidewalks for walking.

-- Public Transportation Bus routes 4, 15, and 20 run east/west and deliver passengers downtown. route 71 runs north/south.
-See schedule and routes at the TriMet Web site.
+- Public Transportation Mount Tabor has five public transit lines.
+Bus routes 4, 15, and 20 run east/west and deliver passengers downtown.
+Route 71 runs north/south.
+See schedule and routes at the TriMet website.
 Mount Tabor does not have a MAX light rail line or a streetcar line.
 Transit Score provides a 0-100 rating indicating how well an address is served by public transportation.
-Ratings range from "Rider's Paradises" to areas with limited or no nearby public transportation.
+Ratings range from “Rider’s Paradises” to areas with limited or no nearby public transportation.

 - 2Drive Time to Downtown 12-13 minutes.

 - Sex Offenders Click here for the State of Oregon Sex Offender Inquiry System.
-After agreeing to the "Conditions of Use Statement" you will be redirected to a "Enter Search Criteria" page.
-Insert a zip code in the "Zip" field and click on the "Query" button.
+After agreeing to the “Conditions of Use Statement,” you will be redirected to an “Enter Search Criteria” page.
+Insert a zip code in the “Zip” field and click on the “Query” button.
 Mount Tabor zip code: 97215.